metabase/jar-compression/README.md

 You can also use this as a Leiningen plugin!
 See https://github.com/metabase/lein-compress-jar

 Why would you want to do this?
 Maybe you're bundling a bunch of JARs inside your uberjar and then extracting them and adding them to the classpath at runtime.
-Might as well shrink those JARs as small as we can
+Might as well shrink those JARs as small as we can.

+In my experience, this ends up shrinking JAR sizes around ~80%.
+Not too bad.

 ### Compressing JAR Files